 The Barthels surname comes from the Germanic personal name Bertwald, composed of the elements "berht," meaning "bright," and "wald," meaning "rule."

 Early Origins of the Barthels family

 The surname Barthels was first found in Bavaria, where the name could be considered to make a great early contribution to the feudal society which became the backbone of early development of Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in the savage tribal and national conflicts, each group seeking power and status in an ever changing territorial profile.
 The name is associated with the famous Saint Bartholomaeus (St. Bartholomew,) who was one of the Apostles.

-Important Dates for the Barthels family
+Early History of the Barthels family

 This web page shows only a small excerpt of our Barthels research.
 Another 104 words (7 lines of text) covering the years 1707, 1815, 1585, 1625 and 1672 are included under the topic Early Barthels History in all our PDF Extended History products and printed products wherever possible.

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Barthels include Barthels, Bartel, Bartels, Bartl, Bartelemaeus, Bartholomaus, Bartelme, Barthelme, Barthelmes and many more.

 Early Notables of the Barthels family (pre 1700)